solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 # Monitoring

 We have once again reached the point in our story where there has been an extensive discussion about all those things that can go wrong.
 Let’s now discuss monitoring.
-In **Part 1** we already went through some general considerations about _CloudWatch_ [metrics](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#monitoring-a-stream) for _Kinesis Streams_, as well as the metrics relevant to writing to a stream.
-Now let’s take a look at the metrics that are the most helpful when consuming a Kinesis stream.
+In **[Part 1](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#monitoring-a-stream)** we already went through some general considerations about _CloudWatch_ metrics for _Kinesis Streams_, as well as the metrics relevant to writing to a stream.
+Now let’s take a look at the most helpful metrics when consuming a Kinesis stream.

 ## Records getting older